 Pink Floyd’s and Gilmour’s music is timeless, and the albums are a must-listen for any musician who wishes to define and expand genres.
 I believe that every music school should analyse Pink Floyd’s music, as there’s so much to learn from it.

-By the way, you might also want to check out our guides to the delay pedals used by Slash and Eddie Van Halen, as well as our tips for where to place your delay in the chain with reverb and chorus pedals.
+By the way, you might also want to check out our top picks for the best delay pedals, our guides to the delay pedals used by Slash and Eddie Van Halen, as well as our tips for where to place your delay in the chain with reverb and chorus pedals.